Ishita2015/SwagLabs_UI_Automation/README.md

 	1. Import Project as Maven -> Existing Maven Projects
 	2. Select `SwagLabs_Automation` project folder and click finish.

-3. The project will be imported and nothing special to do.
+3. The project will be imported and there is nothing special to do.

-4. Now, you can run the `testng.xml` as TestNG suite and add the item into cart and checkout it.
+4. Now, you can run the `testng.xml` as a TestNG suite and it adds the item into the cart and place the order.